-The Leader of the Council determines the Scheme of Delegation for Executive Functions.
+The Leader of the Council, Councillor Julie Dore, determines the Scheme of Delegation for Executive Functions.
 This is separate to the Constitution.

 If you require any further information please contact Paul Robinson, Head of Democratic Services (Council & Members) on telephone number 0114 273 4029 or email email@example.com.

-Our senior management structure and areas of responsibility (Amended February 2013).
-(67.2 KB)
+Details of our management structure and areas of responsibility (Amended September 2013).
+(72.5 KB)